Speaking and Listening

 We follow the Letters and Sounds progression through phases 1 to 5.
 We use a range of resources to help us do this, the main one being Jolly Phonics.

-We individually assess the children weekly and set target graphemes in their home/school phonics book.
-‘Phonics’ is also explicitly taught three times a week in 20 minutes sessions as well as being a continual focus in daily literacy lessons.
+‘Phonics’ is explicitly taught daily as well as being a continual focus in daily English lessons.

 Parents are encouraged to teach their children to look carefully at each word and develop ways of remembering how it is spelt.
 Please see the LOOK, COVER, WRITE, CHECK resource for ways of helping your child learn how to spell individual words.